 Night Shift Logistics

-Healthcare facilities do not run on a standard schedule.
-When most people are heading to bed, a substantial number of the nation’s 18 million healthcare workers may be starting their days.
-Because patients require around-the-clock treatment, nurses often have to work overnight.
+When most people are heading to bed, a substantial number of these healthcare workers may be starting their days.
+Patients require around-the-clock treatment.
+Thus, nurses often have to work overnight.
 While hours vary, a typical night shift may run from 11 p.m. to 7 a.m.
-Twelve-hour overnight shifts are not uncommon either, with nurses beginning their shift as early as 7 p.m. and working until 7 a.m.
+Twelve-hour overnight shifts are also fairly common, with nurses beginning their shift as early as 7 p.m. and working until 7 a.m.

 Studies show that shift workers may be more susceptible to disease and illness, including cardiovascular and metabolic disorders as well as certain types of cancer.
+Stressful environments — like those nurses may face when working in the ER — can compound the challenges of night shift work.
 Taking steps to minimize the health effects of an overnight schedule is imperative.

 Night Shift Tips

-While a stint on the night shift may be unavoidable, there are several things that nurses can do to cope with the erratic schedule.
+While a stint on the night shift may be unavoidable, there are several practices that nurses can do to cope with the erratic schedule.
+For instance, here are six useful tips:

 It can be difficult for nurses who are new to the night shift to figure out a sleep schedule.
 While completing their BSN online, students may have settled into a particular schedule and can be unprepared for the transition to an 8- or 12-hour night shift.
 It can take time to find a schedule that works, but it is extremely helpful to maintain it, even on days off.